EduardNoord/EduardNoord/README.md

 Since graduating, I have been working as an administrative specialist in billing and CRM for the energy sector, a position I have enjoyed and am glad to have taken.

-Recently, I completed a master in Data Science & Business Analytics and I am in the process of moving to Barcelona with my partner.
+Recently, I completed a master in Data Science & Business Analytics.

 ---
 Check out my repositorys for examples of my work and projects.